- Home

 Quick Verdict

 Most digital nomads should start with Nomad Insurance.
-It covers the catastrophic scenarios — hospital stays, emergency surgeries, medical evacuations — at a price ($45/month) that every nomad can afford.
+It covers the catastrophic scenarios — hospital stays, emergency surgeries, medical evacuations — at a price ($56.28/4 weeks) that every nomad can afford.
 You only need Remote Health if you require routine doctor visits, ongoing prescriptions, mental health care, dental, or vision coverage while living abroad.

 Side-by-Side Comparison